 What is LTL Freight?
 [Definition + Examples]

-Less-than-truckload (LTL) shipping can be a different animal than your typical full-truckload shipping options.
-Shipping a pallet one day can be different than shipping that same pallet on a different day.
-Whether or not you’re new to LTL shipping or you’ve been doing it for years, it helps to know what you can expect.
+Less-than-truckload (LTL) shipping can be a different beast than your typical full-truckload shipping options.
+Shipping a pallet today may be totally different than shipping that same pallet tomorrow.

+Here at Anderson Trucking Service (ATS), we’ve been consistently serving the LTL industry for more than three decades.
 In this blog, we’ll explain what LTL shipping is, what the experience is typically like when working with LTL carriers and help you decide what makes the most sense for your needs.

 What is LTL Trucking?